Ebazhanov/linkedin-skill-assessments-quizzes/hadoop/hadoop-quiz.md

 - [ ] an update to the input file
 - [ ] a single, combined list
 - [x] a set of <key, value> pairs

+`map function processes a certain key-value pair and emits a certain number of key-value pairs and the Reduce function processes values grouped by the same key and emits another set of key-value pairs as output.`

 #### Q31.
 To optimize a Mapper, what should you perform first?
 - [ ] Override the default Partitioner.